 The blue ring is the most common light ring you will see on your Echo speaker.
 You’ll get it every time you give a voice command to Alexa.
 So the blue ring signifies that your Alexa device is processing the request.

-You may also get the Amazon Echo blue ring if your Alexa device has restarted and is in the process of booting up.
-Once it’s done with this, you will no longer see it.
+You can also get the blue and cyan light ring if your device is installing a firmware update or if the Alexa device has restarted and is in the process of booting up.
+Once it’s finished, you’ll no longer see it.

-Diving into the Alexa Blue Ring
+Variations of the Alexa Blue Ring

 Accidentally Triggering Alexa

 From time to time, your Amazon Alexa device might pick up noises from outside or from other family members who are talking in another room.
 In these cases, the Echo device has misinterpreted noises from your surroundings as voice commands.
 Alexa cycles through some of the blue ring variations above as it captures and processes the noise.